JetBrains/Qodana/topics/flexinspect.md

 <img src="flexinspect-test-your-inspection.png" width="706" alt="FlexInspect toolbar" border-effect="line"/>

-To see how the new inspection functions on your code, open a file containing a problem the inspection is supposed to highlight.
+You can learn how the new inspection functions on your code by opening a file containing a problem the inspection is supposed to highlight.

 <img src="flexinspect-test-inspection.gif" width="881" alt="Testing the inspection in IDE" border-effect="line"/>